mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

   * 2 Grove cables (20cm long)
   * 4GB microSD memory card with SDcard-size adapter
   * 0.5 watt solar panel with JST connector
   * Mayfly microSD vertical adapter board

-  * 6-pin header adapter for FTDI devices
+Some additional items will need to be purchased separately from the Starter Kit to make the logger fully operational:

 ### Real-time Clock (RTC) Battery

+The Real-time clock battery is a small 3 volt button cell battery (like a watch battery) that helps the Mayfly retain the data and time when external power (Li-Po battery or USB) has been removed from the board.
+They are very common and can be purchased from many retailers (Amazon, grocery stores, big box stores).

 Install the CR1220 battery for the real-time clock on your Mayfly board.
 Make sure that the orientation of the polarity (+ and -) is correct.

-### 3.7 Volt Lithium Polymer (Lipo) Battery
+### 3.7 Volt Lithium Polymer (Li-Po) Battery

+There are many different types of batteries available for use.
+It is important to select a battery with enough storage capacity to operate for a period of time without being charged or with very little opportunity to charge (not unlike your phone).
+This is important for installation sites that are well shaded or recieve partial sunlight during the day (forests, shaded slopes or valleys).

+Battery manufactures use a rating of mAh or milliampere-hours (A smartphone battery usually has between 2500 and 4000 milliampere-hours of electric capacity).
+The temperature logger that this document is based on is using a 1200 mAh but it may be wise to use something a little larger for optimal operation (2000-3000 mAh - **need verification**).

+The battery must also have a 2 pin JST-PH connector.
+This is a small (2mm) connector with a key or ridge on one side that mates with the connector on the Mayfly.

-It is important to look at the polarity (positive & negative) of the wires coming from the battery in relation to the polarity on the Mayfly board.
+**It is important to look at the polarity (positive & negative) of the wires coming from the battery in relation to the polarity on the Mayfly board.**

+Each connector on the Mayfly will have a plus (+) and minus (-) symbol printed on the circut board.
+The battery will have two wires attached to it, a positive (red) and a negative (black).
+These must match up when connecting the battery to the Mayfly (red + & black -).
+If your battery does not match up you will need to change the wires so they do.

+**Conecting a battery with incorrect polarity can be hazardous to your well being and to the Mayfly.**

+The Li-Po battery is not immediately required for setting up the Mayfly board but it will be needed when you want to run the board without being connected to your computer (ie. in the field).

 ### One Wire Temperature Sensor